Menahem Pressler: Early life

 Born Max Jakob Pressler in Magdeburg on 16 December 1923, he began taking piano lessons at age six.
-Pressler was Jewish; his parents owned a shop for men's clothing that was destroyed by the Nazis during the pogrom on 9 November 1938.
+Pressler was Jewish; his parents owned a shop for men's clothing that was destroyed by the Nazis during the 9 November 1938 pogrom, euphemistically called the "Night of Broken Glass".
 The family fled Nazi Germany in 1939, initially to Fascist Italy, and then to Haifa in Mandatory Palestine (now Israel).
-The young Pressler suffered from eating disorders and was in danger of starvation, later recalling hearing Beethoven's Piano Sonata No. 31 helped cure him.
-His grandparents, uncles, aunts, and cousins died in Nazi concentration camps in World War II.
+The young Pressler suffered from eating disorders and was in danger of starvation, later recalling that hearing Beethoven's Piano Sonata No. 31 helped cure him.
+His grandparents, uncles, aunts, and cousins died in Nazi concentration camps during the Holocaust.

 Pressler began to use the Hebrew name Menahem as his given name.
-He participated in and won the Debussy International Piano Competition in San Francisco in 1946, which launched his career, and he moved to the US.
+He participated in the Debussy International Piano Competition in San Francisco in 1946 and won, which launched his career, and he moved to the US.
 His Carnegie Hall debut subsequently followed in 1947, playing Schumann's Piano Concerto with the Philadelphia Orchestra conducted by Eugene Ormandy.